Tuurlijk/t3ext-yaml-configuration/Documentation/CommandReference/Index.rst

   ./typo3/cli_dispatch.php extbase help

 .. note::
   Some commands accept parameters.
-See './typo3/cli_dispatch.phpsh extbase help <command identifier>' for more information about a specific command.
+See `./typo3/cli_dispatch.phpsh extbase help <command identifier>` for more information about a specific command.

 The following reference was automatically generated from code on 01-02-16